 A centrifugal chiller is always among the options to consider when it comes to choosing the best option for a business bottom line.
 It might be a HVAC project aims at providing cooling for a large building, for district energy plants or process plants.
 Centrifugal technology often relevant.

-When and why to choose a centrifugal chiller
+When to use a centrifugal technology

-It is a technology intended only for installation in an indoor or weather protected areas, and is widely used in North America, since the building stock in that region is made of large buildings for a good portion.
-Centrifugal chillers, though, are also relevant in the European and Middle East markets, where are largely used for
+It is a technology for indoor installation, or for weather protected areas.
+It is widely used in North America, since the building stock in that region is made of large buildings for a good portion.
+Centrifugal chillers, though, are also relevant in the European and Middle East.
+In these markets, they are largely used for

 Centrifugal chillers have been dominating the HVAC market for cooling capacities above 1000 kW.
 Larger centrifugal units, then, can even provide several thousand kW.
 While, below the 1000 kW cooling capacity, centrifugal chillers are not that used.